 Step 1: Cleaning and Grading

 The grading stage is key as the size of the chickpea impacts the tempering (heating and resting) and roasting treatments during processing.
 The chickpeas are first cleaned of all foreign material and any undeveloped, damaged, shrunken, or broken kernels.
 The cleaned chickpeas are then graded according to their seed size.
-This is done using separators, which are usually comprised of five sieves varying in dimension from 6 to 10 mm.
-Chickpea fractions greater than the size of each sieve are used separately for leblebi production, while seeds greater than the 10 mm fraction have potentially high leblebi quality.
+This is done using separators, which are usually comprised of five sieves varying in dimension from 6 to 10 millimeters.
+Chickpea fractions greater than the size of each sieve are used separately for leblebi production, while seeds greater than the 10 millimeters fraction have potentially high leblebi quality.

 Step 2: Soaking

 The most serious shortcoming when it comes to using legumes is their long cooking time, making soaking an important precooking step.
 Usually done overnight, soaking reduces the time necessary for tenderizing the texture of the chickpea.
 Several studies have reported the beneficial effects of soaking in salt before cooking or using various salt solutions in the cooking of pulses.